timkiely/spatially-conscious-ml-model/README.md

 -   (01/24/2018) Had to manually correct the 2006 PLUTO data.
 Was missing some newline characters and variable names.
 Uploaded the corrected version so S3 and gave it public access.
 Updated download script to account for new destination.
 -   (01/30/2018) Probability model now stable on base data.
 Working on evaluation script, then moving on to sales model, then zipcode + radii features.
 -   (01/30/2018) UPDATE: SALES model now also stable on base data.
 The sales eval metrics are suspiciously too good; need to backtrack through the preocessing steps to see if I included the y variable in any of the training data ("Last Sale Amt" seems too good to be true).
 Evaluation scripts working for now, although could use some improvement.
 Last things to do is to create zip and radii features the wrap up
+-   (02/02/2018) Currently running the radii indexing script.
+Has been running ~12 hours straight and still working at 100% CPU.
+I also added optparse() for Rscript argument parsing flexibility.
+Added argument help to README file as well.

 ### TODO: